pavankjadda/angular-signals-analog/README.md

 ## Setup

-Run `yarn` to install the application dependencies.
+Run `pnpm i` to install the application dependencies.

 ## Development

-Run `yarn dev` for a dev server.
-Navigate to `http://localhost:5173/`.
+Run `pnpm dev or pnpm start` for a dev server.
+Navigate to `http://localhost:4200`.
 The application will automatically reload if you change any of the source files.

 ## Build

-Run `yarn build` to build the client/server project.
+Run `pnpm build` to build the client/server project.
 The client build artifacts are located in the `dist/client` directory.
 The server for the API build artifacts are located in the `dist/server` directory.

 ## Test

-Run `yarn test` to run unit tests with [Vitest](https://vitest.dev).
+Run `pnpm test` to run unit tests with [Vitest](https://vitest.dev).

 ## Community